sontung/boom/README.md

 ## Boom

+## 15th Mar, 2015

+Fix the bug where extra explode buff doesn't make much sense.
+Also, player now only can break 1 wall in the same row, which means you cannot break 2 consecutive wall (one after the other) even if your bombs are powerful enough.

 ## 1st Mar, 2015

 Add door sprite and key sprite.
 Whenever a player found a key, he/she can eat the key and then has the